This is rare example of a drill dated to 1909.

 spring-type chuck adjustable from 0 to 3/8 inch.

 The drill has no markings on the crank plate and the

-crank handle in an elongated shape.
-Only after three years - 1910 - the
+crank handle is an elongated shape.
+Ater three years

 crank plate received a "Star" marking with text.
 The

 handle was permanently replaced with an elongated shape.

 The side handle is a detachable, mushroom-shaped, used